 Sexual intercourse increases your risk of developing a urinary tract infection (UTI).
 Bacteria that gets into your urethra (where the pee comes out) can cause an infection, which means it can make it hurt to pee, you might need to pee more often, or you could have pain in your tummy.

-Having a mimi (pee) soon after sex will help flush out any bacteria you might have been exposed to.
-Drinking lots of water will also help.
+Having a pee soon after sex will help flush out bacteria you might have been exposed to.
+Drinking lots of water will help.

-If you think you have a UTI, make an appointment at Family Planning or with your health provider to get some antibiotics.
+If you think you have a UTI, make an appointment with us or with your health provider to get some antibiotics.
 This will clear up most UTIs in a few days.

 WITHIN 72 HOURS: TAKE THE EMERGENCY CONTRACEPTIVE PILL

-The emergency contraceptive pill (ECP) can be taken up to 72 hours (three days) after unprotected sex, but new research shows it’s effective up to four days after sex.
+The emergency contraceptive pill (ECP) can be taken up to 72 hours (three days) after unprotected sex, but for most people it’s effective up to four days after sex.

-The sooner you take it, the better, so make an appointment at Family Planning or with your health provider as soon as possible.
+The sooner you take it, the better, so make an appointment with us or with your health provider as soon as possible.

 Don’t forget we run drop-in sessions from many of our clinics, so you might not even need an appointment.